Holograms in Real Life: How the Technology Works and Industry Use Cases

 You all remember Princess Leia, appearing as a floating image in the early episodes of Star Wars.
 Sometime in the 80s, a broader audience was introduced to the word ‘hologram’.

 For years, it seemed like holograms would be confined to the corner of science fiction forever.
 However, very recently, things have begun to change thanks to advances in optical technology.

 In real life, holograms are virtual three-dimensional images created by the interference of light beams that reflect real physical objects.
 Holograms preserve the depth, parallax, and other properties of the original item.
 They are great for presenting complex technical concepts as well as showcasing visually appealing products.

+So, what is a hologram?
 Simply put, holograms are three-dimensional images generated by interfering beams of light that reflect real, physical objects.
 Unlike conventional 3D projections, holograms can be seen with the naked eye.